brianakl/bootstrapped_model_up_scaling/README.md

 The next challenge lies in developing a method to scale up this lower-dimensional solution to a larger matrix, effectively "inflating" the smaller model's capabilities.

-## Procedure
+## Methodology
+As a proof of concept, a relatively simple task was chosen such that it can be trained locally and quickly.
+The model used was also small by design to provide give an easy way to compare learning rates.

 ### Test
-To test transfer learning capabilty of transformers a simple task was created to test transformer learning.
-This task is one that a transformer would excel at in comparison to other LLM models/architectures.
+To test transfer learning capabilty of transformers a simple task was used to test transformer learning.
+This task is one that a transformer would excel at in comparison to other machine learning models/architectures.

 ### The Task
 The task is given a string of characters, the model must learn to predict, for each position in the string, how many times the character at that position occurred before, maxing out at 2.
 This 3-class classification problem is an easy task to set up testing data for to compare results.
 This is becuase the task can be learned with only 1 single-headed transformer layer without using multiple layers or large neural networks on top of the model.
 The performance of the transformer is directly preportional to the performance of the model.